h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 > precludes this method, but privacy can still be maintained by breaking the flow of information in
 > another place: by keeping public keys anonymous.

-Conceptually, a bitcoin transaction consists of 4 pieces of sensitive information: sender, reciever, amount and the logic with which the old [TXO](https://en.bitcoin.it/wiki/Transaction#Output) was spent and the new [TXO](https://en.bitcoin.it/wiki/Transaction#Output) is intended to be spent.
+A bitcoin transaction consists of 4 pieces of sensitive information: sender, reciever, amount and the logic of how the old [TXO](https://en.bitcoin.it/wiki/Transaction#Output) was spent and the new [TXO](https://en.bitcoin.it/wiki/Transaction#Output) is supposed to be spent.
 When transactions are broadcasted to the Bitcoin network, all of those information is unprotected because [the only way to confirm the absence of a transaction is to be aware of all transactions](https://twitter.com/francispouliot_/status/1075414899235409920).
-One can question if making all aspects of a transaction transparent to the public is the only way (or even the best way) to "be aware" of it, but the fact that all transactions are transparent in the Bitcoin blockchain means that if Alice's real life identity is somehow tied a Bitcoin address, she will lose the privacy of all her past and future transactions associated with that address.
+It is debatable if recording all aspects of a transaction publicly forever is the only way (or even the best way) to "be aware" of it, but the fact that all transactions are transparent in the Bitcoin blockchain means that if Alice's real life identity is somehow tied a Bitcoin address, she will lose the privacy of all her past and future transactions associated with that address.